rickwassing/cicada-develop/docs/overview-interface.rst

     :align: center
     :width: 608px

-    **Create New Event.** (1) The portion of the data that you selected is shown in the top panel.
-(2) Each event has a label, select a pre-existing event label from the dropdown list, or specify a new custom event label.
-(3) To create the event, press ``Create``, or use the ``Cancel`` button to abort.
+    **Create New Event.** The portion of the data that you selected is shown in the top panel (1).
+Each event has a label, select a pre-existing event label from the dropdown list, or specify a new custom event label (2).
+To create the event, press ``Create``, or use the ``Cancel`` button to abort (3).

 .. note::

     This selection tool may also be useful to inspect the data.
-Use the cursors to select part of the data, and this user interface will show the details of that data segment.
+Use the cursors to select part of the data, and this user interface will show the zoomed-in details of that data segment.

 .. _overview-interface-edit-events: